 We here at Sugar Feather Farm in Vermont, strive to be continually educated on farming and fowl practices, or any homesteading topics we feel will benefit the farm.
 We know fowl!
 We live it daily!
 Having continuing education in agriculture, attending seminars, classes and workshops regularly.
 We also read and educate ourselves with the latest poultry science while seeking any natural alternatives that are studied and based on fact.
 We work with top nutritionists, Poultry Scientists and Master Breeders.
 We are part of clubs, organizations, and members of top breeding programs in the United States.

 We find there is a lot of misinformation out there and a lot of people claiming to be experts so we compile the information and do our best to use what we think will work, if not we go back and try something else.
 Welcome to farming!
 We are relatively new farmers so education is important to us.

-Educating Our Customers
+Educating Our Customers by our Farm Education

 We love to teach and educate our customers, teachers, children and all who have a desire to learn about these beautiful and unique breeds.
 We offer the following services: